Nitrux/linux-kernel/README.md

 # Linux kernel (mainline) [![Build Status](https://travis-ci.org/Nitrux/linux-image.svg?branch=master)](https://travis-ci.org/Nitrux/linux-image)

-This repository contains the source to create the `linux-image` metapackage.
+This repository contains the source to create the `linux-image-mainline-lts` metapackage.

 # Issues
 If you find problems with the contents of this repository please create an issue.